 - Add the stuffing in the prepared baking dish and bake for 65-75 minutes or until it is golden and crisp on top.
 It’s not necessary to cover the baking dish.
 Enjoy!

-- Dry herbs can be swapped for fresh herbs.
+- Dry herbs can be swapped for fresh.
+Feel free to use some different herbs.

 - To store: Put the leftover sausage stuffing into an airtight glass container and refrigerate for up to 3 days.